We can say with some conviction that you are a sufferer of glossophobia – the fear of public speaking.

 The fear of public speaking starts before you even step foot on stage.

-Preparing your speech well is your first defence against Glossophobia.
-Having a well-thought-out structure, set of notes and accompanying presentation is absolutely crucial to staving off the shakes.
+Preparing your speech well is your first defense against Glossophobia.
+Having a well-thought-out structure, set of notes and accompanying presentation is absolutely crucial to stave off the shakes.

 #1 – Have a Presentation to Take Eyes Off You

 Of course, the format of your speech will very much depend on the occasion, but in many cases, you can relieve some of your anxieties by creating a presentation to accompany what you want to say.